tomprogers/common-query-parser/README.md

 An example:

 ```
+import parseQuery from 'common-query-parser'
-Parser('house of the rising sun -band:"the animals"')
+parseQuery('house of the rising sun -band:"the animals"')
 ```

 yields: